TeamOpenSmartGlasses/OpenSourceSmartGlasses/README.md

 ## How Do I Buy A Pair?

 We reccomend building your own.
-If you still want to buy a pair, reach out to cayden on the [Team Open Smart Glasses Discord Server](https://discord.gg/5ukNvkEAqT)
+There is no way to purchase a pair.
+Please don't reach out to the developers to buy a pair.